Classical Verification of Quantum Computations in Linear Time

-\end{thm} To prove this theorem, we use the following lemmas, whose proofs are given in Appendix \ref{app:b}.
 We first introduce the following notations which explicitly describe the passing/failing and winning/losing conditions of these Hadamard test.
 Below we will use these notations to describe the output of Hadamard test. \begin{nota} Suppose the client holds a key pair in register $\bK=(\bx_0,\bx_1)$.
-Suppose a normalized purified joint state $\ket{\varphi}\in \SETUP^2(\bK)$.
+Suppose a sub-normalized purified joint state $\ket{\varphi}\in \SETUP^2(\bK)$.
 Recall that in $\fHadamardTest$ the client first sample a random padding in $\{0,1\}^\kappa$, denote the register storing it as $\bpad$.
-Define the following operators on system $\bd$ (introduced in $\SETUP^2$): \begin{itemize} \item $\Pi_{\eqref{eq:htt}=0}^{\bd}$ denotes the projection onto the space that the values of client side registers $\bx_0,\bx_1$, the transcript register $\bd$, $\bpad$, and the random oracle register satisfy: the result of calculation of \eqref{eq:htt} is $0$:
+Define the following operators on system $\bd$ (introduced in $\SETUP^2$): \begin{itemize} \item $\Pi_{\eqref{eq:htt}=0}^{\bd}$ denotes the projection onto the space that the values of client side registers $\bx_0,\bx_1$, the transcript registers $\bd$, $\bpad$, and the random oracle registers satisfy: the result of calculation of \eqref{eq:htt} is $0$: